LucasKnudsen/Compound_Interest_Calculator/README.md

 # Compounding Interest Calculator
 ## Hobby project
-User can type in details in order to calculate his/her profit.
+User can type in details in order to calculate his/her profits.

 ### User Stories
 ```